Mill (grinding): Rod mill

 A rotating drum causes friction and attrition between steel rods and ore particles.
-But note that the term 'rod mill' is also used as a synonym for a slitting mill, which makes rods of iron or other metal.
+But the term 'rod mill' is also used as a synonym for a slitting mill, which makes rods of iron or other metal.
 Rod mills are less common than ball mills for grinding minerals.

 The rods used in the mill, usually a high-carbon steel, can vary in both the length and the diameter.
 However, the smaller the rods, the larger is the total surface area and hence, the greater the grinding efficiency.

 SAG mill

 SAG is an acronym for semi-autogenous grinding.
 SAG mills are autogenous mills that also use grinding balls like a ball mill.
 A SAG mill is usually a primary or first stage grinder.
 SAG mills use a ball charge of 8 to 21%.
-The largest SAG mill is 42' (12.8m) in diameter, powered by a 28 MW (38,000 HP) motor.
-A SAG mill with a 44' (13.4m) diameter and a power of 35 MW (47,000 HP) has been designed.
+The largest SAG mill is 12.8m (42') in diameter, powered by a 28 MW (38,000 HP) motor.
+A SAG mill with a 13.4m (44') diameter and a power of 35 MW (47,000 HP) has been designed.

 Attrition between grinding balls and ore particles causes grinding of finer particles.
 SAG mills are characterized by their large diameter and short length as compared to ball mills.
 The inside of the mill is lined with lifting plates to lift the material inside the mill, where it then falls off the plates onto the rest of the ore charge.
 SAG mills are primarily used at gold, copper and platinum mines with applications also in the lead, zinc, silver, alumina and nickel industries.